-Laboratory tests for bactericidal and fungicidal activity, have been performed by the UKAS accredited Microbiology Laboratory (Testing Number 1108) of Evans Vanodine International Plc.
+Laboratory tests for bactericidal activity, have been performed by the UKAS accredited Microbiology Laboratory (Testing Number 1108) of Evans Vanodine International Plc. except for Legionella pneumophila test performed by an independent laboratory.

-1 EUROPEAN STANDARD: EN 1276:1997
+1 EUROPEAN STANDARD: EN 1276

 Chemical disinfectants and antiseptics - Quantitative suspension test for the evaluation of bactericidal activity of chemical disinfectants and antiseptics used in food, industrial, domestic, and institutional areas